-CAIRO (AP) — Abdel-Fattah el-Sissi, the Egyptian military chief who last summer removed the elected Islamist president, has announced that he will run for president in elections expected next month, putting him on an apparent track to lead a nation beleaguered by ongoing turmoil and violence, a broken political order, a dilapidated economy and concerns over the chances for building a democracy.
+CAIRO (AP) — Abdel-Fattah el-Sissi, the Egyptian military chief who last summer removed the elected Islamist president, announced Wednesday that he will run for president in elections expected next month, putting him on an apparent track to lead a nation beleaguered by ongoing turmoil and violence, a broken political order, a dilapidated economy and concerns over the chances for building a democracy.

-Wearing his military fatigues in a nationally televised speech, el-Sissi announced late on Wednesday he was resigning from the armed forces – a required step since only civilians can run for president.
+Wearing his military fatigues in a nationally televised speech, el-Sissi announced he was resigning from the armed forces – a required step since only civilians can run for president.
 He declared that it was the last time he would wear his uniform because he was stepping down to run president and continue to defend the country.
 He said he was “answering the demand of a wide range of Egyptians.”